You have probably been eating Kale chips as a salad, in burgers, or something else.

 The root cause of heart disease is the intake of too many calories.
 Thank Kale, as it provides you with just enough amount of calories.

-Kale also helps you get rid of low-density lipoprotein, sometimes called bad cholesterol, to add to the benefits.
+To add to the benefits, consuming Kale also helps you get rid of low-density lipoprotein, sometimes called bad cholesterol.

 According to a study, drinking Kale juice every day for 12 weeks increased HDL (the “good”) cholesterol by 27% and decreased LDL cholesterol by 10%, while also boosting antioxidant status.